rancher/rancher-docs/versioned_docs/version-2.0-2.4/how-to-guides/advanced-user-guides/istio-setup-guide/enable-istio-in-namespace.md

 ---
 title: 2.
 Enable Istio in a Namespace
-weight: 2
-aliases:
-  - /rancher/v2.0-v2.4/en/cluster-admin/tools/istio/setup/enable-istio-in-namespace
-  - /rancher/v2.0-v2.4/en/istio/legacy/setup/enable-istio-in-namespace
-  - /rancher/v2.0-v2.4/en/istio/v2.3.x-v2.4.x/setup/enable-istio-in-namespace
-  - /rancher/v2.x/en/istio/v2.3.x-v2.4.x/setup/enable-istio-in-namespace/
 ---

 You will need to manually enable Istio in each namespace that you want to be tracked or controlled by Istio.
 When Istio is enabled in a namespace, the Envoy sidecar proxy will be automatically injected into all new workloads that are deployed in the namespace.

 This namespace setting will only affect new workloads in the namespace.
 Any preexisting workloads will need to be re-deployed to leverage the sidecar auto injection.

 > **Prerequisite:** To enable Istio in a namespace, the cluster must have Istio enabled.

 1. In the Rancher UI, go to the cluster view.
 Click the **Projects/Namespaces** tab.
 1. Go to the namespace where you want to enable the Istio sidecar auto injection and click the **&#8942;.**